Timeline of Putnam Division Events

 1879 - Fifteen miles of iron rail are laid, and a 480-foot bridge is built across Croton Lake.

-1880 - The last portion of the line, a perilous 80-foot high trestle at Eastview, is completed.
+1880 - The last portion of the line, a perilous 80-foot high trestle near Eastview, (currently the site of Tarrytown Lakes) is completed.

 December 3, 1880 - An inspection trip is made along the entire line.